mishrasuryanarayan/-Sales-Dashboard-Surya-import-export-co-ltd/README.md

-The project is based on Ecommerce sales insights from the Sales Dashboard.
-Surya import & export co. ltd.
+The project is based on Ecommerce sales insights from the Sales Dashboard of Surya import & export co. ltd. Company

 Objective - As a data analyst, I collaborated with the owner of the Sales Dashboard.Surya import & export co. ltd  to create a comprehensive dashboard to track and analyze their online sales across India.
 The dashboard provides valuable insights and visualizations to enhance decision-making and improve sales strategies.